 When to Use Sans Serif Fonts

-Sans serif fonts are highly versatile, but the most common uses include body copy for screens (including websites and apps), headlines, and logos.
 Serif fonts and sans serif fonts can be used in many of the same situations, so the choice between the two comes down to the style of the design or the mood that you want to create.
-If you’re looking to create something more modern and less classic, go with a sans serif.
+If you want to create something more modern and less classic, go with a sans serif.

 Slab serif fonts could be considered a sub-category of serif fonts, but we’re breaking them out into their own classification because there is an important distinction, and because they are extremely popular.